cortylal/Dataiku_US_census_analysis/README.md

 ![Work category vs Income](/img/work_category_vs_income.png)

 The main work represented here are "Private", "Self-employed incorporated" (S.E. incor), "Self-employed not incorporated" (S.E. not incor) and "Not In Universe" (N.I.U).
-We observe that altough most of those earning more than $50k per year work in the "Private" sector, it is in the "Self-employed incorporated" category that has the biggest ratio of high earners (34%).
+We observe that although most of those earning more than $50k per year work in the "Private" sector, it is in the "Self-employed incorporated" category that has the biggest ratio of high earners (34%).

 #### Weeks worked vs Income
 Here again, because there were a large number of different values, I grouped them into three categories just like I did when comparing Age with Income.